stephaneVercouillieBMID/slate/source/index.html.md

 <a name="Onboarding"></a>
 # 2. Creating sandbox

-Before your application can use itsme® OpenID Login and Share Data services, you must set up a project in the [itsme(r) B2B portal](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7) to obtain credentials (PartnerCode, ServiceCode,...), set a redirect URI, and customize the branding information that the Users see on the user-consent screen (e.g.: WYSIWYS screen) in the itsme® app.
+Before your application can use itsme® OpenID Login and Share Data services, you must set up a project in the [itsme® B2B portal](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7) to obtain credentials (PartnerCode, ServiceCode,...), set a redirect URI, and customize the branding information that the Users see on the user-consent screen (e.g.: WYSIWYS screen) in the itsme® app.

 <aside class="warning"> The JWKSet URLs are used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
   <ul>